Kartik-Mathur-343/RAG_Pipeline_eBay_User_Agreement/readme.md

 ----------------------------------------------------
 Instructions:
 1. upload AI Training document to ./data/ as a pdf.
+2. Download the LLM Llama-3.2-3B-Instruct-Q4_K_S.gguf from https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF and save the model locally to ./src
-2. run src.chunker.py to create the chunks folder (if it does not already exist).
+3. run src.chunker.py to create the chunks folder (if it does not already exist).
-3. Navigate to the project folder using the terminal
+4. Navigate to the project folder using the terminal
-4. run the streamlit app by typing following line in the terminal
+5. run the streamlit app by typing following line in the terminal

         streamlit run app.py